oscarpobletes/MobileMentor/README.md

 # Mobile Mentor App

-The MobileMentor app is a Streamlit-based application designed to help you kickstart your mobile development journey smoothly and effectively.
+The Mobile Mentor app combines Streamlit and LangChain to help you kickstart your mobile development journey smoothly and effectively.

 ## Installation